TYPO3 DataHandler Performance Analysis: Optimising Bulk Operations

 Visualisation: Execution Time Progression

-The step-by-step optimisation shows that individual tweaks yield moderate improvements (6–27%), but batch processing is the absolute game changer with an 85% reduction.
+The step-by-step optimisation shows: Individual tweaks yield moderate improvements (6–27%), but batch processing is the absolute game changer with an 85% reduction.

 Visualisation: Memory Consumption Progression

-Memory consumption only drops significantly thanks to batch processing – falling from 784 MB to under 100 MB.
+Memory consumption only drops significantly through batch processing – from 784 MB down to under 100 MB.

 Re-Architecting: Blueprint for a Future DataHandler